nautobot/nautobot-ansible/docs/plugins/lookup_lookup.rst

         <div class="ansible-option-cell">

-      The Nautobot Rest Api version to use.
+      The Nautobot Rest API version to use.

       .. raw:: html